Sneha-012/Airbnb-App-C/README.md

 Java · Spring Boot · Spring Data JPA · Hibernate · PostgreSQL · Maven · Lombok · ModelMapper

 ## Architecture
-Controller → Service → Repository, with a clean separation between entities and DTOs to keep the API contract independent of the database schema
+Controller → Service → Repository, with a clean separation between entities and DTOs to keep the API contract independent of the database schema.